What’s More Important: Finding Customers or How to Keep Customers?

 Surprise and Delight Your Customers

-We’ve written a lot about how to surprise and delight your customers because it’s one of the cornerstones of our business.
+We’ve written a lot about how to surprise and delight your customers because it’s the cornerstone of our organization.
 We’ve seen what a difference it makes when a company can truly put a smile on a customer’s face.
 It affects everything we’ve been talking about so far and can make or break your plan for customer retention.

 How can you surprise and delight your customers?
 An emotional connection is critical for developing customer loyalty and retention.
 We believe food is one of the best ways to build connections with people.
+Food is multi-sensory, plus relational and personal.
 We use food to celebrate, meet, and enjoy time with others.
 It’s the perfect inroad for a company to celebrate relationships with their customers.

 To Your Success: Customer Delight + Business Insight